 In the same way people are quick to brush off their injuries, they may also wish to “own up” to causing an accident so they can get the case over with and move on with their lives.

 But even people who genuinely believe they were to blame for an accident may be wrong.
-Traffic surveillance footage and eyewitness accounts may reveal otherwise.
+Traffic surveillance footage and eyewitness accounts may reveal that the other driver was the at-fault party.
 And when people are in an accident, their perspective is understandably warped.

 Never take the blame because the evidence may tell another story.
 But insurance adjusters who hear an admission of guilt may take it at face value and not investigate further.
-And if you change your story later, they will be skeptical and could suspect you of insurance fraud.
+And if you change your story later, they will be skeptical and could suspect you of insurance fraud even if you have a valid personal injury claim.

 3. I had right-of-way/ the green light/ the light was still yellow.